Select Page

 There are many types of templates you can use to create a lesson plan depending on your time frame (daily or weekly).
 This lesson plan example follows a backward design model and is intended for an intermediate-level English Language Development class with a range of grade levels from 9th to 12th grade.

-Using Hāpara Workspace to incorporate lesson plans
+Using Hāpara Workspace to streamline lesson plans

-Online tools like Hāpara can help teachers successfully implement their lesson plans and help learners reach their academic goals.
-Hāpara Workspace is a digital platform that allows teachers to post learning objectives, educational resources, assignments, rubrics and provide constructive feedback in one area.
-This feedback will enable learners to identify the learning targets, access academic content, and submit assignments at the same time.
-Workspace is divided into four columns that can be separated into different categories: learning objective, resources, learning activities/assignments, and rubrics.
+Hāpara Workspace is a digital platform that allows educators to post learning objectives, educational resources, assignments, rubrics and provide constructive feedback in one area.
+This feedback will enable students to identify the learning targets, access academic content, and submit assignments at the same time.

-In the third column of the Workspace, the teacher can post the assignments or learning tasks that learners can complete helping demonstrate their understanding (for example, an essay, an audio/visual project, a series of problems or questions created with Google Docs).
+In the third column of the Workspace, the educator can post the assignments or learning tasks that learners can complete helping demonstrate their understanding (for example, an essay, an audio/visual project, a series of problems or questions created with Google Docs).

 Try implementing some of these strategies in your lesson planning to help make your classroom more organized and productive.